Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-01.md

 Discussion

-- What is native?
+- What is a native application?
-- Native vs Web
+- What are the differences between web and native apps?
 - What makes a good native app?
 - What makes a good web app?
-- Desktop vs Mobile?
+- Native apps can be desktop or mobile, what the differences?
 - What makes a good desktop app?
 - What makes a good mobile app?

 <!-- > -->

-### What would make a good native app? 🤔
+### Explore Ideas for Native Apps

-Think of some ideas for native apps?
+Brainstorm some ideas for native applicatiopns!

 📱 🤔 🖥